abhabongse/paxter/README.md

 ([similarly to a DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)).
 -   The language itself **does not specify** how the parsed tree will be transformed into the final rendered output text.
+    Users have all the freedom to interpret or render the document tree into an output format however they like.
--   Users of this package may opt-in to use pre-defined _flavors_ of tree transformers or choose to implement a new one by themselves.
+-   Instead of implementing a document tree renderer by themselves, users may opt-in to use pre-defined _flavors_ of document tree renderers also provided by this package.

 ## Installation